 To charge your Aidlab battery, do the following:

-- Connect Aidlab to a USB port on your computer.
+- Connect Aidlab to a USB port on your computer or to a power outlet through a phone charger.
 Make sure your computer is turned on—if Aidlab is connected to a computer that’s turned off, the battery may drain instead of charge.

 Note: Don’t try to charge your Aidlab by connecting it to your keyboard, unless your keyboard has a high-power USB port.